braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking.md

 guide_top_text: "You can track many action on your apps.
 We recommend visiting the following articles to implement the tracking that best fits your use case."

 page_type: landing
-description: "This landing page is home to resources on implementing tracking in your apps."
+description: "This landing page is home to resources on implementing tracking in your apps, such as open pixel and click tracking, uninstall tracking, influences opens, and segment analytics tracking."

 guide_featured_title: "Section Articles"
 guide_featured_list: